 The Company's long-range business plan demonstrates that, although the business continues to be reliant on external borrowing in the short-term due to the scale and pace of the network rollout, strong returns are anticipated following the network build phase at which point the Directors expect the Company to start generating positive cash flow.
-Such returns have been demonstrated by the Group's ability to attract customers and generate revenue from the network it has already built.
-As such, the Company represents an attractive investment opportunity for the investment market, as demonstrated by the loan facility incrementation in August 2021 and its acquisition by KKR in November 2019.
-This gives the Directors confidence in the ability to secure further external funding such that we have concluded it is appropriate to prepare the financial statement on a going concern basis, and not include the adjustments that would result if the Company were unable to continue as a going concern.
+Such returns have been demonstrated by the Company's ability to attract customers and generate revenue from the network it has already built since 2013.
+As such, the Directors believe the Company represents an attractive investment opportunity as demonstrated by the loan facility upsizes in 2021 and again in 2022, and by its acquisition by KKR in November 2019.
+This gives the Directors confidence in the ability to secure additional funding such that we have concluded it is appropriate to prepare the financial statement on a going concern basis, and not include the adjustments that would result if the Company were unable to continue as a going concern.

-In addition, the Company has received a letter of support from its ultimate parent company and a commitment that amounts owing to group undertakings will not be recalled for a period of at least 12 months from the date of approval of these financial statements.
+In addition, the Company has received a letter of support from its ultimate parent company, Thunderbird Topco Limited, and a commitment that amounts owing to group undertakings will not be recalled for a period of at least 12 months from the date of approval of these financial statements.